il1egalmelon/Tiny-text-editor/README.md

     F3   -> Debugger
     F4   -> Save and close the editor
     :    -> Command line
-    U    -> Undo
+    U    -> Undo                        (Interactive mode)
-    R    -> Redo
+    R    -> Redo                        (Interactive mode)
     PgUp -> Page up
     PgDn -> Page down
+    E    -> Tab mode                    (Interactive mode)
+    N    -> New tab                     (Interactive mode)
+    Left -> Goto left tab               (Tab mode) Rght -> Goto right tab              (Tab mode)

 Command line:

     clrl          - Does the same as the one in the debugger s             - Saves to same file
     q             - Saves to same file and quit goto {}       - Goto a line
     highlight {}  - Loads highlighter file
-    linemode {}  - Line mode switch from DEC, BIN or HEX padnum {}    - How much the cursor can under/override the max line number
+    linemode {}   - Line mode switch from DEC, BIN or HEX padnum {}     - How much the cursor can under/override the max line number linestatus {} - Line status from true or false l {}          - Saves and load a file

 Debugs in command line: